Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Additional examples of SUSY lattice correspondences and beyond line graph construction

 where $z_{x,y}\equiv e^{ik_{x,y}}$ and $t$ denotes the hopping strengths.
 The unit cell here comprises eight sites included in a basis $ ^T$.

 This fermionic Hamiltonian can be generated by a supercharge whose matrix form is

-The bosonic model it yields is defined on the Shastry-Sutherland lattice with the sites hosting unit masses and the bonds the springs including intrasite contributions as the other examples.
+The bosonic model it yields is defined on the Shastry-Sutherland lattice with the sites hosting unit masses and the bonds, the springs including intrasite contributions as the other examples.
 This is an intriguing case of a mechanical setup where the phonon spectrum exhibits a manifold of Goldstone modes that form a {\em line} in momentum space (akin to a Fermi surface).
-Note that the spectrum also exhibits a flat band section along a path between certain high-symmetry points ($\Gamma$ to $K$) in the Brillouin zone.
+The spectrum also exhibits a dispersionless section along a path between certain high-symmetry points ($\Gamma$ to $K$) in the Brillouin zone.
+This example illuminates novel topological properties of phonon bands beyond those studied in Ref.~\cite{Attig2019} and opens up a new avenue for realizing exotic phonon dispersions in mosaic structure lattices.